MayBeYou/asteriskpro/readme.txt

 content added from master branch

-contend added from dev branch
+content added from dev branch

+content added from issue-101 branch